Delicious vegan strawberry shortcake donuts are topped with a simple glaze. These are perfect for a spring treat!

 - 1 1/2 cups confectioner's sugar sifted

 - 2 Tablespoons vegan buttery spread

-- Add te melted buttery spread, almond milk, strawberry juice, vanilla, unsweetened applesauce, and vinegar, and mix.
+Add te melted buttery spread, non-dairy milk, strawberry juice, vanilla, unsweetened applesauce, and vinegar, and mix.

-- To make the frosting: Beat the buttery spread to soften, then add half of the powdered sugar a little at a time.
-Drizzle in the almond milk, continue beating.
+To make the frosting: Beat the buttery spread to soften, then add half of the powdered sugar a little at a time.
+Drizzle in the non-dairy milk, continue beating.
 Add the rest of the powdered sugar, and continue to beat until smooth and creamy.

 Donut batter recipe adapted from here.

 I don’t know what kind of crazy willpower you would have to have to make these and then NOT scarf them down immediately, but in case you are that kind of person, these do not hold up too well once you put the strawberries on top.
 If you’re not going to eat them right away, don’t put the berries on until you are ready to serve them.